New at the dating game?

-Thus begins the titanic burden called Romantic Involvement Christmas Handling (RICH).
+Romantic Involvement Christmas Handling (RICH).

 The second, far more appealing philosophy is that anything, beautifully wrapped and involving chocolate, is the perfect present for one and all.
 No fuss, no muss, and never any of that nasty re-gifting involved.

 The most blasé and generic gifts one can buy are: candles, socks, flashlight and pens.
-By all means, avoid the Oh-no-O.-Henry, Gift of the Magi debacle.
+By all means, avoid the Oh-no-O-Henry, Gift of the Magi debacle.
 Combs and watch fobs are guaranteed to displease.

 Patsy S. has a social calendar that rivals Dede Wilsey or Lady Gaga.
 This social butterfly smartly keeps numerous boxes of Godiva chocolates and a small army of chocolate Santas from See’s in her pantry, so she’s always prepared with the perfect little gift.
 Sweet.

 Is there such a thing as going overboard in Gifting While Dating?
 A big gift (Kindle, iPad, Cartier watch, a Tiffany bauble, or plasma TV) speaks volumes and if you want to turn the volume down, think smaller and more discreet.